Capillary/ecom-api-document/source/includes/_customer.md

 ## Get Customer Count

-Retrieves the count of registered customers of the merchant.
+Retrieves the count of all registered customers of the merchant.

 > Sample Request